 Rotelle with Tomatoes, Artichokes, and Basil

 Here’s a summer pasta dish that’s perfect for using all those ripe, juicy tomatoes from the garden or farm market.
 Teamed with artichokes, this makes a quick and tasty dinner.
 Serve with Summer Squash, Green Bean, and Chickpea Salad and fresh corn.
-Photo by Hannah Kaminsky of Bittersweet.
+Photo by Hannah Kaminsky.

 Serves: 4 to 6